philzook58/philzook58.github.io/_posts/2019-06-28-some-notes-on-drake-a-robotic-control-toolbox.markdown

 The geometric Jacobian function returns the Jacobian in a sparse format.
-It returns a tuple of a $latex m\times 6$ matrix and a $latex 1\times m$ vector of indices to which coordinates these correspond.
+It returns a tuple of a $ m\times 6$ matrix and a $ 1\times m$ vector of indices to which coordinates these correspond.
 The function takes the id of three different frames.
 In this example, it computes the differential of the transformation from frame 0 to frame 9 expressed in frame 3.